 These two assumptions, of serial independence, took cognitive psychology a long way, but eventually the assumptions were challenged by experimental data.

-turns out though, that subjects who are asked to detect a
+though, that subjects who are asked to detect a letter in a

-letter in a string of letters do so more quickly when that
+string of letters do so more quickly when that letter string

-letter string comprises a familiar word, as opposed to a
+comprises a familiar word, as opposed to a non-word (this is

-whether a briefly presented stimulus is a particular word or
+presented stimulus is a particular word or letter: it turns

-letter: it turns out that subjects find it easier to decide
+out that subjects find it easier to decide whether the word

-whether the word was coin or join than to
+was coin or join than to decide whether a

-decide whether a string included the letter J o C.
+string included the letter J or C. This

 includes the letter J and the word coin